retrography/data-management/FAQ.md

 title: Frequently Asked Questions
 ---

-## Can I use the 5th edition of Watson's book?
+## Can I use the 5th edition of Watson's book that is available as an ebook in the library?

 I can't say I have extensively researched the differences between the two editions, but have I had a look at the 5th edition and at least on the surface it does not seem to have any significant difference with the 6th edition, particularly with regard to what we cover.
 But unfortunately I can’t guaranty that no part of the chapters has been updated.
 If you intend to use the 5th edition, at least make sure you have verified the order and the topic of the chapters in each version and their eventual differences.
 [Here is the TOC of the 6th edition](http://richardtwatson.com/dm6e/Reader/contents.html).